openpolicedata/openpolicedata/README.md

 > data = src.load(table_type="USE OF FORCE", year=2022)
 ```

-> **NEW IN VERSION 0.6**: OPD now provides tools for automated data standardization.
+> **NEW STARTING IN VERSION 0.6**: OPD now provides tools for automated data standardization.
 Applying these tools allow you to start your analysis more quickly by replacing column names and data with standard values for some common column types.
 [Learn how it works and how to use it here.](https://openpolicedata.readthedocs.io/en/stable/getting_started/index.html#Data-Standardization)

 - Documentation: https://openpolicedata.readthedocs.io/
 - Source Code: https://github.com/openpolicedata/openpolicedata